 Through informative introductory lectures by some of Europe's most experienced ocean drilling scientists and active participation in group writing exercises, the early career delegates will work together in teams to develop hypothetical drilling proposals.
 These will then be presented to a Science Evaluation Panel for feedback and eventual selection of a winning team.
 There will be opportunities for each delegate to present their science as both posters and short 'three-minute thesis'-style introductory pitches.

-This MagellanPlus workshop will be held at the National Oceangraphy Centre at the University of Southampton.
+This MagellanPlus workshop will be held at the National Oceanography Centre at the University of Southampton.
 Spaces for this workshop are limited.

-You are invited to apply by 1 August 2018, and will be notified if your application is successful by 10 August.
+You are invited to apply by 16 August 2018, and will be notified if your application is successful as soon as possible.
 This event is being sponsored by the UK-IODP and ECORD / ICDP MagellanPlus programmes, who will support actual reasonable costs.

 To apply to attend, please complete the online registration form.

 Please note: Funding is available for ECORD scientists only.
 Spaces are also limited.
 If non-ECORD scientists are interested in attending, they can potentially join the workshop if space is available, but no financial support can be provided.
 They should contact Roz Coggon at email@example.com to express their interest, in the first instance.

 Convener and host: Professor Damon AH Teagle